 The forest is owned by Welsh Assembly Government and held in trust by the Assembly on behalf of 'the people of

 Wales'.
-It does NOT belong to either the Countryside Council for Wales (CCW) or Forestry Commission Wales (FCW).
-In other words, as the FCW puts it , it is YOUR forest (see - Newborough News).
+It does NOT belong to Natural Resources Wales (NRW).
+In other words, it is YOUR forest (see - Newborough News).

 Newborough Forest is facing devastation!

 Newborough forest has a large dune area to the east called Newborough Warren and mobile dunes